hussiiii/AggieClubs/README.md

 Welcome to my AggieWorks take-home, AggieClubs, a demo full-stack web app centered around searching for &amp; discovering active clubs at UC Davis!

 # How it works
-You can start by navigating to https://aggie-clubs.vercel.app/ and pressing the Sign Up button in the top right (enter and email/password combo).
+You can start by navigating to https://aggie-clubs.vercel.app/ and pressing the Sign Up button in the top right (enter any email/password combo).
 Once you're registered, you'll now have access to the Register Club button at the top, where you will be redirected to a form where you can fill out details of your club, and then it'll be added to the list in the home screen!